-Assessing the efficacy of control interventions relies on the diagnostics used.
-For schistosomiasis diagnosis Kato-Katz (KK) is the ‘gold standard’ for egg detection in humans.
-However it is known to have low sensitivity, particularly in low intensity infections (McGarvey et al., 2006, Yu et al., 2007).
-Similarly, KK has been shown to underestimate the prevalence of hookworm by 80% (Easton et al., 2015).
-Due to the low cost of implementing KK (US<4 cents per slide) it remains a popular choice (Speich et al., 2010).
-When evaluating control interventions based on KK data it may drastically underestimate the amount of re-infection that has occurred.
-So while an intervention may have reduced intensity, it has not necessarily reduced prevalence.
-In villages of China where mass drug administration (MDA) for S. japonicum has been stopped the rebound of infection has occurred 2-15 years later despite the low prevalence and intensity of infections achieved while the MDA was ongoing (Liang et al., 2006).
-Considerable government effort in China has led to a large reduction in both S. japonicum prevalence and intensity of infection; so that the elimination of schistosomiasis there is now conceivable.
-However, the low sensitivity of KK for detecting the low intensity infections, is now a common problem in China due to MDA, thus limiting the appropriateness of KK to assess whether elimination has occurred to ensure rebounding infections do not appear.
-In this case molecular diagnostics can provide a useful tool for assessing S. japonicum prevalence and intensity in areas with low infection rates or where elimination is suspected.
+Assessing the effectiveness of control interventions relies on the diagnostics used.
+In the case of schistosomiasis, diagnosis using the thick faecal smear Kato-Katz (KK) method is the ‘gold standard’ for egg detection in humans.
+However, it is recognised as having a low level of sensitivity, particularly in low intensity infections (McGarvey et al., 2006, Yu et al., 2007).
+Similarly, the KK has been shown to underestimate the prevalence of hookworm infection by as much as 80% (Easton et al., 2015).
+Nevertheless, due to the low cost of implementing the KK (US<4 cents per slide), it remains a popular choice (Speich et al., 2010) but it must be emphasised that evaluating control interventions based on KK data may drastically underestimate the amount of parasite infection present..
+The intervention may have reduced intensity, but it may not necessarily have reduced prevalence.
+In villages in China where mass drug (praziquantel) administration (MDA) for S. japonicum was terminated, there was a rebound of infection to the original levels2-15 years later despite the low prevalence and intensity of infections achieved while the MDA was ongoing (Liang et al., 2006).
+Nebertheless, considerable government effort in China over many years has led to a large reduction in both S. japonicum prevalence and intensity of infection, so that the elimination of schistosomiasis there is now conceivable.
+However, the poor sensitivity of the KK for detecting low intensity infections, will continue to be a problem in China as the control program continues towards the goal of elimination and the authorities will need in future to ensure that rebound infection does not appear.
+1. The true endemic picture and impact of schistosomiasis control in the P.R.
+China can only be measured accurately by implementing more sensitive diagnostic techniques than are used currently.
+Accordingly, molecular diagnostics can provide an essential adjunct for assessing the true picture in areas where S. japonicum prevalence and intensity are low or where elimination is suspected.

 Success stories

-Dracunculiasis
+Schistosomiasis and Dracunculiasis

+Although discussed earlier, it is worth re-emphasising here that the control of schistosomiasis in China has been a major success story with the estimated numbers of infection falling from 12 million in 1949 to about 300,000 in 2011 (Zhou et al., 2004, McManus et al., 2010, Yang et al., 2014).
+Continued surveillance using better diagnostics will be required to maintain the schistosomiasis control efforts into the future so that the goal of elimination can be achieved.